myobie/nathanherald.com/content/writing/digital-card-catalog/index.md

 - - -

 Recently, as we work on completing our proof-of-concept version of [Shareup][], we’ve often been talking about different ways we can best help people work together through our software.
-I’ve never taken the time to write down how I think about collaborative software, so in this post I’ll detail how I think about it.
+I’ve never taken the time to write down how I think about collaborative software, so in this post I’ll attempt to.
 These concepts are how Adam, Anthony, and I are approaching building our new product and drive a lot of our conversations about how it will work.

 [Shareup]: https://shareup.app